Here are the five qualities to look for in a marriage counselor:

 Ask: “How long each session will be?”

-The evidence is in: Research tells us that effective couples sessions are at least one hour 20 minutes in length.
-Skilled Marriage Counselors don’t hold 50-minute sessions, unless they’ve worked with a couple for some time, and have a specific reason to make a solid clinical judgement to hold a shorter session.
+The evidence is in: Research tells us that effective couples sessions are at least one hour and 20 minutes long.
+Skilled marriage counselors don’t hold 50-minute sessions unless they’ve worked with a couple for some time and have a specific reason to make a solid clinical judgment to hold a shorter session.

 Quality #3: Look for a Marriage Counselor who Sees Marriages!